20a31a05d9/FRT/README.md

 # Features and Functionalities

--Interactive and responsive UI.
+•Interactive and responsive UI.
--Has many graphical and visual innovative effects.
+•Has many graphical and visual innovative effects.
--Have an aesthetically pleasing visual design and architecture.
+•Have an aesthetically pleasing visual design and architecture.
--Has collection of many web pages including Home, About, Services, Team, Gallery ,Contact,Healthbot, bookings and health related information etc.
+•Has collection of many web pages including Home, About, Services, Team, Gallery ,Contact,Healthbot, bookings and health related information etc.
--User can know about health information through this website.
+•User can know about health information through this website.
--Included the testimonials and services and pricing provided by the child care.
+•Included the testimonials and services and pricing provided by the child care.

 # Screenshots of webpage